commonsmachinery/blockhash-rfc/main.md

 introduce differences to the standard algorithm which may result in false negatives.
-One possible alternative to the algorithm described above is to resize the image to ensure that each block holds an even number of pixels to avoid the calculations in 4a and 4d.
+One possible alternative to the algorithm described above is to resize the image to ensure that each block holds an even number of pixels to avoid the calculations in 4a and 4c.

 ## Process of identifier resolution

-TODO: discuss hamming distances
+Not specified.

 ## Rules for lexical equivalence

-TODO: case-insensitive comparison
+Lexical equivalence of two blockhash identifiers are determined by first converting both hexadecimal strings to lower-case or upper-case, and then comparing the resulting strings.

+Alternatively, the hashes can be converted to byte sequences, which are then compared.

 ## Conformance with URN syntax

 No special considerations.

 ## Validation mechanism

 None specified.

 ## Scope